 Linking the cities of Cranbrook and Kimberley via a 28-kilometre paved path, the NorthStar Rails to Trails system is part of the Trans-Canada Trail.

 You can bike, hike, or roller blade it and come winter you can ski it.
 Maintained by volunteers, it offers many access points so you can easily choose how much of it you want to do.
 It’s a great one for families as any hills are modest.
 Check with your hotel if you’re from out of town as many hotels will offer a drop-off service at one of the trailheads.

 Explore the trails in the South Star System in Cranbrook

-In the Gold Creek area south of Cranbrook, you’ll find 30 kilometres of trails running through forests of lodgepole pine and western larch.
-They are used year round – for hiking, biking and horseback riding as well as cross-country skiing in the winter.
+In the Gold Creek area south of Cranbrook, you’ll find 30 km of trails running through forests of lodgepole pine and western larch.
+They are used year round – for hiking, biking, and horseback riding as well as cross-country skiing in the winter.

 Check out the Cranbrook Community Forest

 Adjacent to the northern and eastern border of Cranbrook lies the Cranbrook Community Forest.
 Within the forest are 100 kilometres of maintained trails – many of them easy and perfect for not just hiking but mountain biking and horseback riding.